joecorcoran/talks/traits/traits.markdown

 # [fit] The diamond problem

-^ If you dig into this topic, you'll come across the Diamond Problem.
+^ If you dig into this topic, you'll come across the famous Diamond Problem.
 It's very similar to what we just worked through.

 ---

 ![](diamond.png)

+^ This is more of a concrete problem in languages where memory allocation and actually copying class members are concerns.
+But it's still a higher level code clarity problem in Ruby.

 ---